Heritage Festival 2019 Events

 Professional dry stone waller David Long demonstrated and taught how to safely repair a basalt wall from foundations to coping stone.
 25 people learnt about the different types of walls and how to plan what stones to use.

 Local historian Judith Bilszta led two walking tours of the historic Melton Cemetery that was built in 1862.
 We learnt about some local names and heard interesting stories about the history behind the headstones.

 There were two workshops with a librarian and members of the Melton Family History Group to help people trace service men and women from WWI.
 People learnt how to begin their research and how to overcome obstacles.

-CS Gallery hosted a touring exhibition (available until 4 June) – Writing the War: Personal Stories from WWI.
+Caroline Springs Gallery hosted a touring exhibition – Writing the War: Personal Stories from WWI.
 The exhibition includes photos, letters and diaries from seven personal stories from the State Library’s collection.